siomarapantarotto/Zapp/README.md

 More detailed documentation can be found directly on the code.

-Status: The app is UNDER CONSTRUCTION and may contains some errors!
+Status: The app is <b style='color:red'>UNDER CONSTRUCTION </b> and may contains some errors!

 ## Technologies